Document Security Papers

 Strategies for IPR/DRM protection and secrecy

-describes the differences between information, IPR and trade secrets, and where these might apply.
+This white paper describes the differences between information, IPR and trade secrets, and where these might apply.
 We discuss the practicalities for DRM controls, and what these might realistically be, and how they might be used to stop copying.
 Finally we look at the different market models for current copy protection products and how they work, and then conclude on the suitability of approaches.
 It covers Trade Secrets, intellectual property rights, document collaboration systems, content protection, and Digital Rights Management.

 Copyright Protection: IPR and the Digital Revolution